How can It help?

 Let’s break the costs down for you.
 There are 2 options for a private prescription.

-Option 1: You receive your private script from ADHD Direct in the way of a paper prescription posted to you or we can post the prescription to your pharmacy of choice.
-This option costs you £20 for the prescription.
-This covers the prescription cost and postage, which is sent via royal mail recorded delivery.
-You then will purchase the medication at your pharmacy.
-This will include the price of the medication and the pharmacy’s private dispensing charge.
+You receive your private prescription from ADHD Direct in the form of a paper prescription posted either to you or directly to your chosen pharmacy.
+This option costs £20 for the prescription.
+This covers the prescription fee and Royal Mail recorded delivery.
+You will then purchase the medication at your pharmacy, which will include the medication cost plus the pharmacy’s private dispensing charge.

 The national guidance and local shared care agreements stipulate that the private service (that’s us) must regularly review your medication to ensure it’s effective, safe and make any adjustments as required.

-Good news is that we will only see you when we have to and if you’re stable on your treatment, this means we’ll see you for review either 6 monthly for a child and 6 monthly or 12 monthly for an adult.
-More good news, these appointments could be free of charge.
-If you’re stable on your treatment at your medication review appointment and you and your clinician don’t anticipate any changes to your treatment in the next 6 to 12 months, then you may be advised to book your next review with one of our Clinical Assistants and these appointments are FREE.
+Good news: we’ll only see you when it’s necessary.
+If your treatment is stable, you’ll usually be reviewed every 6 months for a child, and every 6 or 12 months for an adult.
+Even better, some of these appointments may be free.
+If you’re stable at your medication review and neither you nor your clinician expect any changes over the next 6 to 12 months, you may be advised to book your next review with one of our Clinical Assistants, and these appointments are free of charge.

 However, if you develop any side-effects or any other complications, then you will need to have a review appointment with one of our Specialists.